Fox raises offer for Sky to $32.5B, challenging Comcast bid

 Advertisement

-If Fox buys the remaining stake in Sky prior to closing the Disney deal, Disney would take full-ownership of the British company upon completion of the larger transaction, according to Dow Jones.
+If Fox buys the remaining stake in Sky prior to closing the Disney deal, Disney would take full-ownership of the British company upon completion of the larger transaction.

 21st Century Fox is the parent company of FOX News and FOX Business.